RetroPie/RetroPie-Docs/docs/Running-ROMs-from-a-Network-Share.md

     sudo raspi-config

-In there, select the 3rd option and tell it Yes, to wait for network at boot.
+In there, select the 4th option and tell it Yes.
 Restart and check the folder to make sure it didn't have any issues mounting at boot

     sudo reboot